mattamx/Projects/Sprint 14 - ML for Texts/README.md

 #### The Data

-The data is spread across one file with three main selected features:
+The data is contained in one file with three main selected features:

 - `review`: the review text
 - `pos`: the target, '0' for negative and '1' for positive